torvalds/linux/Documentation/RCU/whatisRCU.rst

 The understanding that RCU provides a reference that only prevents a change of type is particularly visible with objects allocated from a slab cache marked ``SLAB_TYPESAFE_BY_RCU``.
 RCU operations may yield a reference to an object from such a cache that has been concurrently freed and the memory reallocated to a completely different object, though of the same type.
 In this case RCU doesn't even protect the identity of the object from changing, only its type.
-So the object found may not be the one expected, but it will be one where it is safe to take a reference or spinlock and then confirm that the identity matches the expectations.
+So the object found may not be the one expected, but it will be one where it is safe to take a reference (and then potentially acquiring a spinlock), allowing subsequent code to check whether the identity matches expectations.
+It is tempting to simply acquire the spinlock without first taking the reference, but unfortunately any spinlock in a ``SLAB_TYPESAFE_BY_RCU`` object must be initialized after each and every call to kmem_cache_alloc(), which renders reference-free spinlock acquisition completely unsafe.
+Therefore, when using ``SLAB_TYPESAFE_BY_RCU``, make proper use of a reference counter.

 With traditional reference counting -- such as that implemented by the kref library in Linux -- there is typically code that runs when the last